abxh/dotfiles/nvim/README.md

 # nvim

-This neovim configuration in particular can be subject to a lot of changes.
+The configuration of neovim in particular can be subject to a lot of changes.

 Neovim is very extensible editor with a evolving ecosystem of plugins.
 There are many ways to the do the same thing.
 Some are better and others are worse in some aspects.